tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what tools they will use to create a robo-advisor.
+In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what tools they will use to create a robo advisor.

-Welcome students to day 3 and explain that today we will learn about conversational user interfaces, one of the coolest applications of natural language processing.
+Welcome students to Day 3 and explain that Today we will learn about conversational user interfaces, one of the most refreshing applications of natural language processing.
 Explain to students that they will create a robo advisor with conversational capabilities by the end of the day.

 Open the lesson slides and move to the "Conversational User Interfaces (CUIs) and Robo Advisors_ section, highlighting the following: